ajcampbell1333/BudgetGuard_TechOps/README.md

 - Artists never see credential input fields - they only see a status message

 **What Artists See:**
-- **Green status**: "✓ Server Credentials Found" - Everything is configured, ready to use
+- **Green status**: "✓ Server Credentials Found" - Everything is configured, ready to use in ComfyUI
 - **Yellow status**: "⚠ Server Credentials Not Found - call your TechOps technician" - Needs TechOps setup

-**No Manual Credential Entry**: Artists never enter credentials manually.
-All credential management is handled by TechOps via the install-credentials command.
+**No Manual Credential Entry**: Artists never enter credentials manually in ComfyUI.
+All credential management is handled by TechOps via the `install-credentials` command, which writes directly to ComfyUI's backend configuration.

 **Security**:
 - Credentials are encrypted in ComfyUI backend config file